press-sutart/AOC2024/Day 14/README.md

 ((p_x + 100 v_x) \bmod 101, (p_y + 100 v_y) \bmod 103)
 $$

-The quadrant of a position can be determined by comparing the coordinates against the mid-width and the mid-height ($50$ and $51$ respectively).
+The quadrant of a position can be determined by comparing the coordinates against the mid-width and mid-height ($50$ and $51$ respectively).

 ## Part 2